China's sportswear industry poised to end losing streak

 Li Ning is seeing considerable earnings downgrades.
 The last five revisions - all since June - have been cuts and the stock ranks among the lowest in Asia in terms of relative valuation versus peers, according to Thomson Reuters StarMine data.

-Li Ning, named after its Olympic champion founder and also backed by Singapore sovereign fund GIC GIC.UL, has a market value of $897 million, lagging ANTA's $3.3 billion.
+Li Ning, named after its Olympic champion founder and also backed by Singapore sovereign fund GIC, has a market value of $897 million, lagging ANTA's $3.3 billion.

 While some analysts are optimistic an industry turnaround is in sight, others are more cautious.

-"I would say the overall environment is stabilizing," said Steve Chow, analyst at Sunwah Kingsway Group Research.
-"I don't expect to see a V-shape or a U-shape recovery after consolidation, but an L-shape instead." ($1 = 6.1217 Chinese yuan)
+"I would say the overall environment is stablising," said Steve Chow, analyst at Sunwah Kingsway Group Research.
+"I don't expect to see a V-shape or a U-shape recovery after consolidation, but an L-shape instead."

-(Additional reporting by Twinnie Siu and Vikram Subhedar; Editing by Anne Marie Roantree and Emily Kaiser)